BunEvie04/my-uca-notes/FinalMajorProject/Documentation/Development commentary template.md

 adding more behaviours for second animal to align with fruit

+22/2

+Third person character can now pick up multiple items one at a time, working towards multiple later if needed but allows different items to be used within the level.
+When same time item pickup is needed an inventory will be added to the book as its first page.

 ##### New Approaches
 > - Detail any innovative or new approaches you explored during the project.
 > - Explain why these approaches were chosen and how they differ from standard practices.